Mike James (American football)

-Mike James (born April 13, 1991) is a former American football running back who played for the Tampa Bay Buccaneers and Detroit Lions.
-James was selected in the 6th round (189th overall) of the 2013 NFL Draft by the Buccaneers.
-He played college football at the University of Miami.
+Mike James (born April 13, 1991) is an American former professional football player who was a running back for the Tampa Bay Buccaneers and Detroit Lions of the National Football League (NFL).
+He played college football for the Miami Hurricanes.
+James was selected in the sixth round of the 2013 NFL draft by the Buccaneers.

-Early years
+Early life

 James attended Ridge Community High School in Davenport, Florida, where he played for the Bolts football team.
 He was selected to The Ledger's all-county first-team as a running back and to the Mobile Press-Register's Super Southeast 120.
 He was also a Florida Sports Writers Association All-State honorable mention.
 Coming out of high school he was ranked as the 18th-best running back prospect by Scout.com, the 21st-best by Rivals.com, and the 33rd-best by ESPN.com.

 College career

 James attended the University of Miami, where he played four seasons for the Hurricanes football team.
-During his collegiate career he rushed for 1,386 yards on 312 carries with 17 touchdowns, while also recording 585 receiving yards and 5 reception TD's.
+During his collegiate career he rushed for 1,386 yards on 312 carries with 17 rushing touchdowns, while recording 585 receiving yards and five receiving touchdowns.
 During the 2010 and 2011 seasons, he played mainly as a backup for Damien Berry and Lamar Miller.
 During the 2012 season, he and Duke Johnson shared playing time.
 As a senior he was honored with the Community Service Man of the Year Award, Captain's Award, Melching Leadership Award, and was named Jack Harding Team Most Valuable Player.

 Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

-James was selected by the Tampa Bay Buccaneers in the sixth round (189th overall) of the 2013 NFL Draft.
+James was selected by the Tampa Bay Buccaneers in the sixth round (189th overall) of the 2013 NFL draft.
 On May 13, 2013, he signed a four-year deal worth $2,263,152 which also included a $103,152 signing bonus.
 During his rookie season he rushed for 295 yards on 60 carries, including a 158-yard game against Seattle during week 9.
 His season ended the following week against Miami when he broke his ankle on a goal-line run.

 During the 2014 season James rushed for 37 yards in 11 games played.
 The next year he was released by the Buccaneers on September 29, then signed to the practice squad on October 1, and promoted to the active roster on December 26, 2015.
 He did not play in any games during the 2015 season.
 James was waived by the Buccaneers on September 7, 2016, following an injury.

-Detroit Lions
+Detroit Lions (first stint)

 On October 3, 2016, the Detroit Lions signed James to their practice squad.
 He was released on October 25, 2016.